Menu

 What Is A Soft Credit Inquiry?

 Soft pull credit cards appear on your reports when someone runs a credit check for reasons that are not related to lending you money.
-A soft credit check or soft pull can happen due to a number of different reasons, such as:
+A soft credit check or soft credit pulls can happen due to a number of different reasons, such as:

-• Checking Your Own Credit: Checking your own credit score ranges on reports results in a soft inquiry.
+• Checking Your Own Credit: Checking your own credit score ranges on reports results on reports results in soft pull credit reports.

 • Loan Prequalification: Few lenders might perform a soft pull if you seek loan prequalification and, in some cases, preapproval as part of the rate-shopping process.

-• Promotional Offers: A company might pull your credit to verify whether you quality for a promotional offer or not.
+• Promotional Offers: A company might soft check credit score to verify whether you qualify for a promotional offer or not.
 This process is also known as pre-screened offers.

 • Employment Background Checks: In many cases, employers also perform soft pulls as a routine part of their pre-employment screening process.

-• Requesting Utilities: If you apply to set up a service at a new address, the utility companies might review your credit to decide whether you need to make a deposit.
+• Requesting Utilities: If you apply to set up a service at a new address, the utility companies might review your soft credit score to decide whether you need to make a deposit.

 • Renting Or Leasing An Apartment: This can be a soft or hard pull.
 So, we suggest it would be best if you contact the leasing company or your landlord to know for sure.